Businesses do that. Businesses owned the big computers, aka mainframes.

 All code ran on company owned and controlled computers, over company owned and controlled networks, maintained by company trained personnel.
 Every change was made, and tested, by people working for the company.
 Very tightly focused, and controlled.

-Now, we have Blogger.
-Blogger owns thousands of computers (aka "servers").
-The Blogger computers are
+Now, we have Blogger / Google.
+Google owns thousands of computers (aka "servers").
+The Google computers are

 - Operated by millions of operators that Blogger neither employs or knows (blog owners / readers).